SS

 The professional framework before you enter practice

-• Understanding AI in Indian legal practice before entering a courtroom
+• Understanding AI in practice before entering a courtroom

 • Research methodology grounded in primary sources, not AI-generated summaries